Tikkun Olam - VOLUNTEER OPPORTUNITIES

 The highest rung on Maimonides' "Ladder of Tzedakah" is to help the disadvantaged improve their own lives by teaching them how to help themselves.

-Through our partnership with Imagine LA, we have been matched with Denny, Tristan and their daughter Ezari, who have just moved into transitional housing.
-We are mentoring and supporting them as they become self-sufficient and make the jump into sustainable housing.
+Through our partnership with Imagine LA, we will be matched with our next family shortly.
+We will be mentoring and supporting them as they become self-sufficient and make the jump into sustainable housing.
 Our team of mentors grows with our family's needs, so there's always a way to get involved.

 Disaster Response Team of Wilshire Boulevard Temple